Controlling Set List Maker from another device

 or Note messages.
 For example, the Alesis PercPad can send note messages, and the iRig BlueBoard can send General Purpose Button messages.

 - Scroll down to the Actions section and find an action that you want to trigger.
-Tap that action, then tap MIDI System Messages, MIDI Controller Messages or MIDI Note Messages and select the MIDI message you want to trigger it with.
+Only the most commonly used actions are displayed initially, but you can click All at the top of the list to browse the complete list.
+Tap the desired action, then tap MIDI System Messages, MIDI Controller Messages or MIDI Note Messages and select the MIDI message you want to trigger it with.
 For example, to

 play the current song's recording by sending note

 40, tap Recording Start/Stop and select note